When is the best time to fly?

-Spring and autumn are great times to catch a flight to Larnaca when it is warm enough to swim but not uncomfortably hot.
+Spring and autumn are great times to find a cheap flight to Larnaca when it is warm enough to swim but not uncomfortably hot.
+One of the most important events in Larnaca, the Classical Music Festival takes place in April and provides a varied programme of philharmonic orchestras, quartets, brass bands and classical singers.

 Getting around Larnaca